 Keepface accepted MENA Dojo program

-Keepface has also been accepted to 3rd Batch of the MENA Dojo program launched by 500 Startups.
+Keepface has also been accepted to the 3rd Batch of the MENA Dojo program launched by 500 Startups.
 The program selects startups from the region with significant traction that are on pace to raise a Series A within 6-9 months and helps them dramatically increase their growth.

 The social media revolution has utterly changed the way brands interact with their consumers.
 To reach niche audiences with effective content, more and more companies are choosing to partner with so-called Internet “influencers” — talented creators who have gained a loyal follower base on online platforms for the high quality of the content they post.
 Unfortunately, it’s not always easy for brands to find the right influencer: someone who aligns with their brand image and has not yet grown in popularity to the point of unaffordability.
 The influencer marketing industry is 40% of annual growth globally, estimated to reach US$ 10B in 2020.